Lucy-Forrest-Lab/AlignMe/Install.md

 ```

+##### Download OCTOPUS fix
-Download source code that contains modifications that were need to obtain the same OCTOPUS predictions using the local version as those that can be obtained using their web server:
+Download source code containing modifications that were need to obtain the same OCTOPUS predictions using the local version as those that can be obtained using their web server:
 ```
 wget  -O $tmpdir/Octopus_for_AlignMe.tar.gz "http://www.bioinfo.mpg.de/AlignMe/download/Octopus_for_AlignMe.tar.gz"
 ```